Indie Startup

-This is our Open Startup story.
+Our goal is to run an independent startup funded entirely by our users.
 We share our metrics publicly because you deserve to know the health of the product you rely on.

 Every number below represents someone like us who found a better way to browse.
-The honest journey of building something that serves people who think differently.
-For those curious about the ADHD connection, Pascal wrote about it here.
+Building something that serves people who think differently, instead of what investors want us to build.

 Last updated: less than a minute ago